gpsaggese/umd_data605/tutorials/tutorial_airflow/README.md

   tutorial_airflow-airflow-webserver-1  | [2024-03-10 14:00:54 +0000] [30] [INFO] Booting worker with pid: 30
   ```

-- This is equivalent to `docker_exec.sh` to get a bash
+- To start a `bash` inside the Airflow container:
   ```
   > ./airflow.sh bash
   ```
+  - This is equivalent to `docker_bash.sh` in other tutorials

 - The code of the tutorial is at
   ```